lmstearn/UpperLowerProper/README.md

 # UpperLowerProper
-Batch File and Folder Case Renamer.
+Batch File and Folder Case Renamer (Windows).

 The script will scan for the first occurrence of your game installation<br />
 (`MYBASEGAME`) on the drives commencing from A: drive (finding it typically on <br />